 - Representatives from the CCG and Mid and South Essex Sustainability and Transformation Partnership

-The first LRG meeting is for the Braintree District, on 27 March 2019.
+The first LRG meeting was for the Braintree District and was on 27 March 2019.
 The inaugural Chelmsford and Maldon meetings will take place later in the spring.

 Based on comments from Patient Reference Group members that sharing ideas and best practice across the whole of mid Essex would still be helpful, the CCG has committed to holding a Mid Essex Patient Summit at least once a year.

 If you would like to know more about how the CCG came to the decision about locality-based groups, you can read about the reasons we laid out for setting up LRGs (first discussed by the Patient Reference Group in July 2018) here: